 Baby Sleep Tips

-I know from Google searches to my site and from my own 5 kids, baby sleep matters.
-It matters because if baby don’t sleep mama don’t sleep and if mama don’t sleep then she’s a Big Mess.
+I know from Google searches to my site and from my own 5 kids, that baby sleep matters.
+It matters because if baby don’t sleep… mama don’t sleep If mama don’t sleep, then she’s a big mess.

 - The biggest myth of baby sleep | If your baby cries, fusses, and really fights sleep, it could be that she’s overtired.
 It is worth considering and trying to prevent this on a daily basis.